Case trimming is one of the most profitable and beneficial approaches for shooters around the glove.

 Lee Deluxe Quick Trim

-Lee is known for providing quality products at reasonable prices.
+Lee has been providing quality products at reasonable prices for long time.
 The Lee Precision’s Case Length Gauge and Shell Holder permits you to screw a fixed length gauge for a certain caliber in a cutter.

 Finally, with the help of a handheld cutter, you trim the case down using the trim dies to a desired length.